 Time To Pay: reviewing proposals: other sources of funds

 For personal debts it is unacceptable for us to insist that a customer has made every effort to secure a loan before agreeing TTP.
-This practise would contravene Office of Fair Trading Debt Collection Guidelines, which we are expected to follow.
+This practice would contravene Financial Conduct Authority debt collection guidelines, which we are expected to follow.

 This guidance is only applicable to individuals; and in the cases of business debts we would expect businesses to have considered approaching their bank and discussed borrowing facilities before approaching HMRC for TTP.
 In some cases we will require the customer to send us a letter from their bank clearly detailing their current banking facilities, see DMBM802220 and DMBM802230.